 In 2015 Check the Stats campaign expanded recruiting champions to promote the campaign.
 Videos of NH citizen’s personal experiences and of professional insights were produced receiving huge social media response and support.
 Other recent efforts on the campaign include the #pledge2talk promotion, encouraging adults to commit to talking with the children in their lives about the dangers of drug and alcohol use.

 Over the coming years, PDFNH plans to expand its messaging to other target audiences, work closely with its members to develop new initiatives, and grow into an organization that is recognized statewide.
 A recent Media Summit in conjunction with the NH Association of Broadcasters created the opportunity for candid dialogue between members of the media and representatives from PDFNH agencies on constructive messaging, fighting stigma and collaboration.
 We plan to continue to grow and partner with agencies and organizations throughout the state to make a real impact on the awareness of the problems and solutions of substance misuse.

-DrugfreeNH.org is a collaborative effort of the Partnership for a Drug-Free New Hampshire, the New Hampshire Department of Health and Human Services’ Bureau of Drug and Alcohol Services, The New Hampshire Charitable Foundation, and the Governor’s Commission on Alcohol and Drug Abuse Prevention, Treatment and Recovery.
+The work of the Partnership is funded by New Hampshire Department of Health and Human Services' Bureau of Drug and Alcohol Services, The New Hampshire Charitable Foundation, and donations from the public.
+You can help support our efforts by donating to the Partnership for a Drug-Free NH here.